mabrek/mabrek.github.io/_posts/2014-02-14-statistics-for-monitoring-load-testing.md

 ![changed mean]({{ site.url }}/img/aspm/changed-mean.png)

-Top graph on this picture is a disk write rate on one host.
+Top graph on this picture is a disk write rate on application server.
 Linear growth on "good" range is caused by logging of regular clients' activity (we were adding new clients almost linearly).
-Jump in "bad" range is caused by logging of errors happening when system became overloaded.
+Jump in "bad" range is caused by logging of errors happening when the system became overloaded.

 It might be possible to compare [standard deviation](http://en.wikipedia.org/wiki/Standard_deviation) between "good" and "bad" ranges to find if something hits the limit which reduces variation.
 In my case it didn't find anything interesting so no picture for it.